dy/spect/packages/fx/readme.md

 ### `spect( target? )` − create aspectable

 Turn target into aspectable.
-The wrapper provides transparent access to target props, extended with registered effects via Proxy. `use` and `run` effects are provided by default, other effects must be registered via `spect.fn(...fxs)`.
+The wrapper provides transparent access to target props, extended with registered effects via Proxy. `use` and `update` effects are provided by default, other effects must be registered via `spect.fn(...fxs)`.

 ```js
 import spect from 'spect'